 With the new year usually comes new or renewed interest in investing and personal finance.
 Let's explore why you should be looking into automating your investing.
 The Benefits of Automated Investing Any successful investor knows to invest early and often.
 That means regular deposits into an investment account.
 Thankfully, this usually happens automatically with a … [Read more...] about Why Automated Investing Is More Powerful Than You Think

-I've always tried to "front load" my 401k contributions to reach the annual limit.
-Front loading refers to contributing more earlier in the year to get money in the market sooner and then dropping the contribution election down for the rest of the year.
-For my personal situation, for example, I front load heavily in the first 3 months of the year.
-Why Front Load Your … [Read more...] about 401k Max Contribution Calculator for Front Loading Each Year
+I've always tried to both max out and "front load" my 401k contributions each year.
+Front loading refers to contributing more earlier in the year to get money in the market sooner and then dropping the contribution election down for the rest of the year, while staying under the annual max contribution limit.
+For my personal situation, for example, I front load heavily in the … [Read more...] about 401k Front Loading Max Contribution Calculator

 Gold can be used as a store of value and a significant alternative asset in a diversified investment portfolio.
 Here we'll explore how to invest in gold quickly and easily online.
 Why Invest in Gold?
 Gold has long been a common currency of the world.
 The shiny metal is now traded on exchanges via futures and ETFs.
 Gold is considered a commodity.
 Commodities as a … [Read more...] about Why and How To Invest in Gold for Beginners